 - determining the market value of energy commodity derivative assets and liabilities,

 - pension and other postretirement benefit plan obligations,

 - contingent liabilities,

 - goodwill impairment testing,

+- fair value of equity investments.

 - recoverability of regulatory assets, and

 - unbilled revenues.

 Changes in these estimates and assumptions are considered reasonably possible and may have a material effect on the consolidated financial statements and thus actual results could differ from the amounts reported and disclosed herein.